(To better accentuate your experience, listen to this while reading.)

 - Final Solution: The entire goal of the game is to murder the entire population of China.
 And while the game only has you killing adult men, the wording implies that MANY innocent civilians, including children, will also die.
 Some of them not being even communists.

 - Game-Over Man: The Game Over screen shows what appears to be an actual corpse.
-Prior to the original source being discovered, it was often speculated that it's a police photo of the corpse of Leszek Błażyński, a Polish boxer who committed suicide on the date shown on the time stamp.
+Prior to the original source being discovered, it was often speculated that it was a police photo of the corpse of Leszek Błażyński, a Polish boxer who committed suicide on the date shown on the time stamp.
 It's actually from the mondo film Death File - War, which shows that the man in the game over picture is a victim of the Bosnian Genocide.